-Previous studies suggested using the infrared-stimulated luminescence (IRSL) in feldspars for tracing subaqueous sediment transport (e.g. McGuire and Rhodes, 2015a) because this signal appears to bleach more slowly than the optically stimulated luminescence (OSL) from quartz (Godfrey-Smith et al., 1988).
+- 70 Previous studies suggested to use the IRSL in feldspars for tracing subaqueous sediment transport (e.g., McGuire and Rhodes, 2015a), because this signal appears to bleach more slowly than the OSL from quartz (Godfrey-Smith et al., 1988).
 Following theoretical considerations, however, feldspar may not be the mineral of choice for subaqueous tracing if the turbidity reaches a certain threshold.
-First, the bleaching efficiency of quartz and feldspar varies for different parts of the light spectrum (Spooner, 1994a, b) as the ultraviolet (UV) and infrared (IR) spectra have different subaqueous transmission characteristics (Wallinga, 2002).
-While the bleaching efficiency of quartz OSL in the blue part of the UV-VIS spectrum ( $\sim 400 \text{ nm}$ ) is approximately 10 times higher than feldspar IRSL, the latter bleaches significantly more efficiently than quartz OSL for wavelengths exceeding 500 nm (Spooner, 1994a, b; Wallinga, 2002, Fig. 4 therein).
-The subaqueous transmission characteristic is controlled by the concentration and type of dissolved and/or suspended materials in the water (e.g. Berger and Luternauer, 1987; Ditlefsen, 1992; Wallinga, 2002; Sanderson et al., 2007).
-Secondly, while in pure water the attenuation length of UV is about 2 orders of magnitude larger than that of IR (Pope and Fry, 1997); this difference is reduced for clear ocean water (Bradner, 1992) and eventually inverts under turbid conditions (Gallegos et al., 1990).
-This implies that high suspended-sediment concentrations $(C_s)$ and turbidity not only reduce the intensity of light received by the grains but also alter the shape of the light spectrum.
+First, the bleaching efficiency of quartz and feldspar varies for different parts of the light spectrum (Spooner 1994a, b) as the ultraviolet (UV) and infrared (IR) spectrum have different subaqueous 75 transmission characteristics (Wallinga, 2002).
+While the bleaching efficiency of quartz OSL in the blue part of the UV/VIS spectrum (~400 nm) is approximately 10 times higher than feldspar IRSL, the latter bleaches significantly more efficient than quartz OSL for wavelengths exceeding 500 nm (Spooner 1994a,b; Wallinga, 2002, his Fig. 4).
+The subaqueous transmission characteristic is 80 controlled by the concentration and type of dissolved and/or suspended materials in the water (e.g., Berger and Luternauer, 1987; Ditlefsen, 1992; Wallinga, 2002; Sanderson et al., 2007).
+Secondly, while in pure water the attenuation length of UV is about two orders of magnitude larger than that of IR (Pope and Fry, 1997), this difference reduces for clear ocean water (Bradner et al., 1992) and eventually inverts in turbid conditions (Gallegos et al., 1990).
+This implies that high suspended 85 sediment concentrations (C_s) and turbidity not only reduce the intensity of light received by the grains but also alter the shape of the light spectrum.
 The attenuating effect of an increase in turbidity may be disproportionately larger for the UV than for the IR wavelengths.
-The combined effects of water and sediment on light spectra and different bleaching behaviour of quartz and feldspar imply a threshold of $C_s$ /turbidity beyond which the UV-blue-stimulated quartz OSL bleaches slower than the feldspar IRSL.
-Establishing such a threshold may eventually help to infer palaeoturbidities from differential bleaching of quartz and feldspar in fluvial deposits or other depositional environments with a significant contribution of subaquatic transport prior to burial (e.g. glacial-fluvial, shallow marine).
-To test this hypothesis and to quantify bleaching rates in sediment-laden water we conducted flume experiments with saturated coastal sand of Miocene age and registered the bleaching response of OSL and IRSL as a function of the $C{\rm s}$ /turbidity and illumination time.
+The combined effects of water and sediment on light spectra and different bleaching behavior of quartz and feldspar imply a threshold in C{γ} turbidity, beyond which the UV/blue stimulated quartz OSL - 90 bleaches slower than the feldspar IRSL.
+Establishing such threshold may eventually help to infer paleo-turbidities from differential bleaching of quartz and feldspar in fluvial deposits or other depositional environments with a significant contribution of subaquatic transport prior to burial (e.g. glacial fluvial, shallow marine etc.).
+To test this hypothesis and to quantify bleaching rates in sediment-laden water we conducted flume experiments with saturated coastal sand of Miocene age and registered the bleaching response of OSL and IRSL as a function of the C_s/turbidity and illumination time.

-2 Data and methods
+2. Data and Methods

-2.1 Bleaching experiment and measurement of light spectra
+2.1.
+Bleaching experiment and measurement of light spectra